 In reality, it doesn’t really matter whether you have a 6 pack or a 12 pack.
 As long as your abs are well defined and visible, most people don’t really care.

 In fact, 90% of the population does not even have visible abs.
-So your first goal should be to drop your body fat low enough for your abs to be visible.
+So your first goal should be to drop your body fat low enough ( to be more specific, you need to get rid of belly fat) for your abs to be visible.

 How to Make Your Abs Look More Visible